I. WHAT IS A CONTRACT?

 b.
 Special Rules

-1. Advertisements-generally invitations rather than offers
+1. Advertisements-generally invitations rather

 a.
 Rationale: